Beck049/Visualization_Final/README.md

 Data Visualization Final Project using D3.js

 ## Overview
-Analyze the vote of the mayor and the numerical change of the national debt Analyze the vote of the councilor and list out all the criminal record if exists
+Analyze the vote of the mayor and the numerical change of the national debt，<br>
+Analyze the vote of the councilor and list out all the criminal record if exists

 ## Data and Data Processing